theAgingApprentice/aaChip/README.md

 We are also looking at PlatformIO's support of
 [Github Actions](https://docs.platformio.org/en/latest/integration/ci/github-actions.html)
 to see what can be accomplished for Arduino projects.
-We did look at TravisCI but since it costs money we decided to skip that very promising option.
+We do not want to pay to use TravisCI.

 ## Releases
 * We use the [SemVer](http://semver.org/) numbering scheme for our releases.